Mera and Island Peak Climbing - 26 Days

 • Climb upstream with Hinku Khola through the glaciated Hinku Valley.

-• Catch the majestic sights of Mera Peak’s three summits
+• Catch the majestic sights of Mera Peak.

-Leaving Tangnang, you'll begin ascending the glaciated path toward Khare.
+Leaving Tangnang, you will begin ascending the glaciated path toward Khare.
 We hike via Kyeshare Peak and Dig Kharka to reach Khare.
 It is the last settlement and the base camp for the Mera peak climbing.

 • Climb the local Kyeshar Peak to access Khare or Mera Base Camp.

-• Catch the base camp's scenic views of Mera Peak, Charpati Himal, and Kyeshar.
+• Catch the base camp scenic views of Mera Peak, Charpati Himal, and Kyeshar.

 • Prepare for the climb by training with essential equipment.